 Former Algerian revolutionary Ahmed Ben Bella has been released from house arrest in Algiers after more than 14 years.

-Former Algerian revolutionary Ahmed Ben Bella has been released from house arrest in Algiers after more than 14 years.
+Background: Former Algerian revolutionary Ahmed Ben Bella has been released from house arrest in Algiers after more than 14 years.
 The charismatic figure of Algeria's early independence days had become one of the world's almost forgotten political prisoners until his release was announced on Wednesday (4 July).
 Ben Bella, now aged 63, was deposed in a bloodless coup in June, 1965, led by the late President Houari Boumedienne.
 His freedom this week coincides with celebrations marking the 17th anniversary of Algeria's independence from France.

 SYNOPSIS: A visit to Morocco for talks with King Hassan was one of Ben Bella's first state visits after helping Algeria achieve independence in 1962.
 He arrived to a tumultuous welcome as a hero for his revolt against French rule -- a revolt that had earned him six years' detention in France.
 And his arrival in Rabat was kept secret to the last moment to prevent possible assassination attempts by French extremists.